 - a.
-Any member of the College's organization may identify the need for a new or revised policy and/or procedure and bring it to the attention of the Vice President for Instructional Affairs for inclusion in the Policy Development Plan. - b.
-The Vice President for Instructional Affairs then drafts or designates the Committee Curriculum to and/or draft. the policy procedure.
-The policy document should include the policy, purpose for the policy, application procedure implementation, responsibility implementation, definitions and source documents. - c.
-After the policy is drafted, the Chairman of the Curriculum Committee ensures adequate opportunity for review and comment are provided to those who will be affected or be responsible for policy, implementing the including State Campus administrator, faculty, staff and students. - d.
-Curriculum Committee reviews the final draft giving consideration to input received and for accuracy of the subject matter and compliance to format, then presents the final version to the Cabinet.
+Any member of the College's organization may identify the need for a new or revised policy and/or procedure and bring it to the attention of the Vice President for Instructional Affairs for inclusion in the Policy Development Plan. - President b.
+The Vice for Instructional Affairs then drafts designates or the Curriculum Committee to policy and/or draft. the The procedure. policy document should include the policy, purpose for the policy, application procedure implementation, responsibility for implementation, definitions and source documents. - c.
+After the policy is drafted, the Chairman of the Curriculum Committee ensures adequate opportunity for review and comment are provided to those who will be affected or responsible be for implementing the policy, including State Campus administrator, faculty, staff and students. - d.
+Curriculum Committee reviews the final draft giving consideration to input

-e.
+- received and for accuracy of the subject matter and compliance to format, then presents the final version to the Cabinet. - e.
 With the Cabinet input the President acts on policy or, if needed presents it to the Board of Regents for final action.